 - Get a ticket to watch Hamilton, Wicked or Lion King on Broadway.

-- Visit Times Square and get a picture with the Naked Cowboy or Spiderman
+- Visit Times Square and get a picture of the Naked Cowboy or Spiderman

 - Go to the top of the Empire State building and see the New York skyline from their roof deck.
 Feel free to channel your inner Meg Ryan.